Husband, partner, rock

 Blindsided By Recurrence

 We returned to our normal lives, thinking we had put cancer behind us for good.
 But things changed.
 Cindy felt a lump in her armpit.
 When she lifted her arm above her head, I could feel a lump about the size of a walnut.
 My first thought was Oh, crap!
 I knew that lymph lodes are located there and I remembered that breast cancer can spread to the lymph nodes.
-However, since it had not been discovered in her lymph nodes during her first bout of breast cancer, it never dawned on me that it could suddenly appear there eight years later.
+However, since it had not been discovered in her lymph nodes during her first bout of breast cancer, it never dawned on me that it could suddenly appear there many years later.
 What took place next was a doctor’s visit, an ultrasound, and then a biopsy.
 The follow-up news was like a punch in the gut.
 Her breast cancer had returned and spread to sections of bone in her hip and back.

 Her doctor wanted to surgically remove the malignant tumor in her armpit, pending further tests.
 They immediately scheduled Cindy to have a PET scan, bone scan, and another biopsy, which confirmed our worst fears—that her cancer had metastasized to her bones.
 Another tough blow.
 The good news was that there were only two very small spots.
 Talk about riding the highs and lows!